pow123/SWC_2018-02-25/Software Carpentry Workshop- Lesson6- Introduction to Git and Github.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```
 You can see that initializing a directory makes it visible to Git.

+>  ## Activity: Places to Create Git Repositories
+> Along with tracking information for your Thesis (the project we have already created), say one would also like to track > information about each chapter.
+Despite a collaborator's concerns, you create a Ch1 project inside your Thesis project with the following sequence of commands:
+> ~~~
+> $ cd             # return to home directory
+> $ cd Thesis    # go into Thesis directory, which is already a Git repository
+> $ ls -a          # ensure the .git sub-directory is still present in the Thesis directory
+> $ mkdir Ch1    # make a sub-directory Thesis/Ch1
+> $ cd Ch1       # go into Ch1 sub-directory
+> $ git init       # make the Ch1 sub-directory a Git repository
+> $ ls -a          # ensure the .git sub-directory is present indicating we have created a new Git repository
+> ~~~
+> {: .bash}
+>
+> Is the `git init` command, run inside the `Ch1` sub-directory, required for
+> tracking files stored in the `Ch1` sub-directory?
+>
+> > ## Solution
+> >
+> > No. You don't need to make the `Ch1` sub-directory a Git repository
+> > because the `Thesis` repository will track all files, sub-directories, and
+> > sub-directory files under the `Thesis` directory.
+Thus, in order to track
+> > all information about Ch1, you only needed to add the `Ch1` sub-directory
+> > to the `Thesis` directory.
+> >
+> > Additionally, Git repositories can interfere with each other if they are "nested" in the
+> > directory of another: The outer repository will try to version-control
+> > the inner repository.
+Therefore, it's best to create each new Git
+> > repository in a separate directory.
+To be sure that there is no conflicting
+> > repository in the directory, check the output of `git status`.
+If it looks
+> > like the following, you are good to go to create a new repository as shown
+> > above.

 Now Git tells us what files are in the directory and what is their status.
 In our case, Git says that there is notes.txt file and it is not tracked.
 Git also tells us that we need to use `git add` command to start tracking this file.
 ```
 $ git add notes.txt